How to Restrict Content in WordPress to Specific Users

 You can add as many conditions as you want.
 To add more conditions, you can click the ‘+AND’ button.

 Adding individual posts one by one can be tedious.
-And you will have to come back and edit this rule every time you create a new post you want to restrict access to.
+You will have to come back and edit this rule whenever you create a new post to which you want to restrict access.

-An easier way to restrict content is to select a Category or Tag.
-This way, whenever you add a new post to your blog, you must add this tag or category to restrict access to your new post.
+An easier way to restrict WordPress content is to select a Category or Tag.
+This way, whenever you add a new post to your blog, you must add this tag or category to restrict access to your latest post.

 To do this, select Posts with Categories as the condition, and enter the Categories you want to restrict access to:

 I created a new category called ‘Members-Only Content’ and selected it.
-Now all posts that fall under this category will be restricted.
-And all I have to do to restrict new content is added this category to it.
+Now, all posts that fall under this category will be restricted.
+All I have to do to restrict new content is add this category to it.

 If you want to restrict pages on your website, you can choose the ‘Selected Pages’ as the condition and then choose the pages you want to restrict: